- H&L Advantage

 Gentlemen, it has all been rebuilt.
 It is better, stronger, faster…it usually costs less and lasts longer too.

 You may also want to take advantage of the other resources here for more information on plastics and their use in manufacturing.
 We also welcome any feedback for resources you would like to see added.

-- Plastics Resource - With so much emphasis on the environment, few materials get recycled as much as plastic.
-The American Chemistry Council contains information not only about the impact of plastic on environmental issues, but many other resources pertaining to plastic.
+- Plastics Division of the American Chemistry Council (ACC) - With so much emphasis on the environment, few materials get recycled as much as plastic.
+The ACC contains information not only about the impact of plastic on environmental issues, but many other resources pertaining to plastic.

 - US EPA Green Supplier Network - H&L Advantage is proud to be working closely with the EPA's Green Supplier Network.
 The use of plastics provides a viable method for meeting manufacturing needs while protecting the environment.